 "Study shows that 47% of users say they have refused to buy products/services from companies that are not empathetic."

 When a salesperson understands and feels what the customer feels, they gain deeper insight into the emotional foundations of the customer's problem and this can be done with a little focused attention and practice.
 Here are the key factors that are necessary to develop empathy with your prospects and close more sales.

 Stop and Listen to Buyer's Interpretation - Empathy requires the ability to listen to others and to accept that their interpretation of facts or ideas is true to them.
 Understand and respect the client's views and opinions, yes, in order to close your sales you have to listen to them without immediately passing judgment on the facts and need to accept their interpretation as being valid and worthwhile, then discuss their needs and pain points and emphasize the benefits they get from your product/service.
 Prospects won't buy from someone who doesn't truly understand their needs and it’s crucial to the team to show prospects that they give full attention to them and understand them.

-Use Emotions to Drive Action - It isn't enough to be able to put yourself in your prospects shoes, you have to be able to help your prospects to get out of those shoes as well, you have to be able to move them to action.
-Make changes in your approach, list out the actions that would have to be taken to get to them, and plan according to their schedule instead of making tempting and nearsighted moves, dig deep into your empathy supply, relive some pressure from them by providing with the information they need to advocate internally, and reassure that they're receiving your full support in the process.
+Use Emotions to Drive Action - It isn't enough to be able to put yourself in your prospect's shoes, you have to be able to help your prospects to get out of those shoes as well, you have to be able to move them to action.
+Make changes in your approach, list out the actions that would have to be taken to get to them, and plan according to their schedule instead of making tempting and nearsighted moves, dig deep into your empathy supply, relieve some pressure from them by providing them with the information they need to advocate internally and reassure that they're receiving your full support in the process.